dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa1/index.md

 ### DONE!

-As soon as you `git push` your site should become available at your URL!
+As soon as you `git push` your site should become available at your URL!  *Note: actually it might take up to 5 minutes for it to start working with your domain name as github pushes your content to various servers.*

 ![](img//done.png){: .fancy .small }